cta-observatory/protopipe/docs/perf/index.rst

 Responses of the instrument
 ===========================

+The instrument response functions characterise the performance of the instrument.
+In addition, there are needed to estimate the sensitivity of the array.
 A proposition for the CTA IRF data format is available `here <https://gamma-astro-data-formats.readthedocs.io/>`_.
 The IRF are stored as an HDU (Header Data Unit) list in a FITS